Rukman Senanayake

-Rukman Senanayake (born 21 June 1948), is a Sri Lankan politician.
-A former Cabinet Minister of Environment and Natural Resources from 2002 to 2004 and Member of Parliament for Kegalle District, he was a Vice Leader of the United National Party.
+Rukman Senanayake (21 June 1948 – 24 August 2024) was a Sri Lankan politician.
+A Cabinet Minister of Environment and Natural Resources from 2002 to 2004 and Member of Parliament for Kegalle District, he was a Vice Leader of the United National Party.

 Early life and family

 Rukman Senanayake was born on 21 June 1948 as the third son of Robert Parakrama Senanayake and Swarna Neela Senanayake, both cousins of the Senanayake family, a prominent political family that dominated the post-independence years of Sri Lanka.
-His paternal grandfather, D. S. Senanayake was the first Prime Minister of Ceylon and his maternal grandfather, F.R.
-Senanayake, elder brother of D. S. Senanayake was a leading figure in the Ceylon's independence movement.
-His paternal uncle, Dudley Senanayake, served as Prime Minister of Ceylon in four terms and his maternal uncle, R.G.
+His paternal grandfather, D. S. Senanayake was the first Prime Minister of Ceylon and his maternal grandfather, F. R. Senanayake, elder brother of D. S. Senanayake, was a leading figure in the Ceylonese independence movement.
+His paternal uncle, Dudley Senanayake, served as Prime Minister of Ceylon for four terms, and his maternal uncle, R.G.
 Senanayake served as the Cabinet Minister of Trade and Commerce during the period 1952–53, and also during the period 1956–60 in SWRD Bandaranaike's government.
-His father Robert Senanayake was the Chairman of Freudenberg & Co.
-(Ceylon) Ltd. which owned Freudenberg Shipping Agencies and the Toyota dealership in Ceylon.
+His father, Robert Senanayake, was the Chairman of Freudenberg & Co.
+(Ceylon) Ltd., which owned Freudenberg Shipping Agencies and the Toyota dealership in Ceylon.
 He had one elder brother, Devinda, and two sisters, Ranjini and Yasmin.
 The family hailed from Bothale Walawwa in Mihirigama.
 He was educated at S. Thomas' College, Mount Lavinia.